 On the right side of the page, you can configure up to three independent output streams with different bit rates or formats, and send these streams to different Icecast or SHOUTcast servers.
-By default, only Stream 1 is enabled, with this stream being sent to Icecast on the same server at the localhost IP address of 127.0.0.1.
+By default, only Stream I is enabled, with this stream being sent the Icecast server configured at installation time.